nixworks/public/news/2016/04/26/index.md

 ##### Attacks on secularists in Bangladesh
 ### [Ansar-al Islam, the Bangladeshi branch of al-Qaeda in the Indian Subcontinent, claims responsibility for yesterday's murder of USAID employee and LGBT activist Xulhaz Mannan and his friend, actor Tanay Majumder. ](/news/2016/04/26/ansar-al-islam-the-bangladeshi-branch-of-al-qaeda-in-the-indian-subcontinent-claims-responsibility-for-yesterday-s-murder-of-usaid-employe.md)
-_Context: Xulhaz Mannan, Attacks on secularists in Bangladesh, Bangladesh, al-Qaeda in the Indian Subcontinent, USAID_
+_Context: Bangladesh, Xulhaz Mannan, Attacks on secularists in Bangladesh, USAID, al-Qaeda in the Indian Subcontinent_

 ##### Ukraine
 ### [Ukraine commemorates the 30th anniversary of the Chernobyl disaster. ](/news/2016/04/26/ukraine-commemorates-the-30th-anniversary-of-the-chernobyl-disaster.md)